 Then, click Admin.

 Now click the Tracking Info link in the centre column to expand the submenu, and click the User-ID link that appears below.

-In step 2, you don’t need to do anything but click Next Step again (the Session Unification will be On by default).
+In the second step, you don’t need to do anything but click Next Step again (the Session Unification will be On by default).

-In step 3, just click the Create button to create the UserID view.
+In the third step, click the Create button to create the User-ID view.

-Next, you will be taken to this screen where you will have to enter a Reporting View Name (we recommend including UserID in the name so it’s easy to remember which view has UserID tracking enabled).
+We recommend including “User-ID” in the name so it’s easy to remember which view has User-ID tracking enabled.